top of page

 • 16.png

-Defining the input parameters for the protype Digital Twin, identify/generate datasets required for the initial version and identify interfaces and the relevant (ideally open) standards for connections between DestinE, UrbanAIR to develop the prototype architecture of the Digital Twin to be integrated with Destination Earth's platform infrastructure.
+Defining the input parameters for the protype Digital Twin.
+Identifying the datasets required for the initial version and advising on the interfaces and the relevant standards for connections between European Space Agency 'DestinE' and UrbanAIR.

 United Kingdom